bjpop/mmrproteffect/README.md

 # Project structure for developers

- * Example input data is in `data`.
- * Web assets for the client-side code are in `strummr/static/`, with separate sub-directories for `css`, `js`, and `images`.
-Note that these folders are copied into the package directory when StruMMR is installed.
-See details in `setup.py` for details.
  * The code for the web-server application is in `strummr/strummr.py`.
  * HTML templates are in `strummr/templates/`.
 Note that these files are copied into the package directory when StruMMR is installed.
 See details in `setup.py` for details.
+ * Web assets for the client-side code are in `strummr/static/`, with separate sub-directories for `css`, `js`, and `images`.
+Note that these folders are copied into the package directory when StruMMR is installed.
+See details in `setup.py` for details.
+We try to avoid putting extensive Javascript code into the HTML templates directly, and instead put them in `strummr/static/js`.
+We keep local copies of all external Javascript dependencies in here too.
+This makes sure we have stable versions of everything and makes it easy to run the application without needing a livenetwork connection.
+ * Example input data is in `data`.

 # General behaviour